Top 2 Practical Examples of Cash Book Entries

 For example:

 Mr. X runs a business.
 On April 19, the following transactions took place in the business.
-Prepare the necessary double-column Cash-book using the data as given below:
+Prepare the necessary double-column Cash-book using the data given below:

 Solution